5-Minute Pear & Blueberry Baby Food Puree

-This 5-Minute Pear + Blueberry Baby Food recipe is a simple and delicious baby food puree filled with fiber, antioxidants, folate and potassium for the win!
+This 5-Minute Pear & Blueberry Baby Food recipe is a quick and delicious baby food puree that is made with 2 ingredients in less than 5 minutes!
 Great Stage 2 Baby Food – 6+ Months and up.

 This delicious and colorful puree is filled with 2 easy-to-find ingredients – juicy pears and sweet blueberries.